c3po c3po Droid Prop Wearable Costume Replica, by TK409 - c3poBuilders.com

 The dive skin that stormtroopers use also works for C-3PO .
 However, the only place you see it showing through is at the elbow and the back of the knees.
 You could get away with wearing any tight-fitting black clothing, as long as the knee backs, elbows and midsection show black and wires.

-I also found that a Tummy Trimmer worn underneath the bodysuit helps keep your back supported and your tummy in.
+I also found that a Tummy Trimmer worn underneath the bodysuit helps keep your back supported.

 HOOD